Water quality in Canadian rivers

 • Pacific Ocean region (1, 2, 3, 4, 5)

-Water quality is evaluated at an additional 152 monitoring sites across Canada.
-However, these additional sites are not included in the calculations because they do not meet the minimum data requirements detailed in the section below, or because including them would over represent the region.
-Although water quality results for all 315 sites can be explored using the interactive water quality map
+Water quality is evaluated at an additional 157 monitoring sites across Canada.
+Although these additional sites were not used to calculate the indicators, water quality results for all 322 sites can be explored using the interactive water quality map.
+These additional sites are not included in the calculations because they do not meet the minimum data requirements detailed in the section below, or because including them would over-represent the region.

 Data used to calculate the indicator includes a selection from a total of around 40 water quality parameters, such as major ions, physical parameters, trace metals, nutrients and pesticides, as well as pH, temperature and hardness, required to calculate certain guidelines.
 Sample timing and frequency are set by monitoring programs and vary among sites.

 Each data record is tagged with the site name, the date the sample was collected, the name and the chemical form of the parameter.
 Land use and ecological information are also collected for each site.
 Water quality data, along with water quality indicator scores and site information from the monitoring programs, are stored in a central water quality indicator dictionary housed within a larger database at Environment and Climate Change Canada.
+Land use characterization for all monitoring sites was updated in 2019.
+Land use at each site was determined using.

 • population density from Statistics Canada, Population 2016 by dissemination block level